 Some of the benefits of kindergarten greater than less than worksheet are mentioned below:

-- Improves understanding of numbers and their order.
+- Improves understanding of numbers and their order effectively.

-- Enables children to compare integers, fractions and decimals.
+- Enables children to compare integers, fractions and decimals using the worksheets.

 - Enables children to understand the concept of difference between numbers clearly.

 - Develops problem-solving skills and logical reasoning skills.

 - Boosts children’s confidence to learn and practice greater than or less than worksheets effectively.